-The Sub-Fund invests at least 20% of assets in Sustainable Investments, typically across both environmental and social objectives.
-It does not commit to any specific individual or combination of Sustainable Investment objectives and therefore there is no committed minimum share.
+The Sub-Fund invests at least 10% of assets in Sustainable Investments, typically across both environmental and social objectives.
+However, it does not commit to any specific individual or combination of Sustainable Investment objectives and therefore there is no committed minimum share.